wasmCloud/wasmcloud.com/docs/developer/providers/test.md

 2. Upload the newly-created _provider archive_ to the local OCI registry (You can use `wash push ...`, or if you have one of the provider project Makefiles, `make push`) `make start` to start it.

-3. Upload a component that utilizes the provider to the local OCI registry (`wash build` from the component source folder to compile it, sign it, and then use `wash reg push` to upload it to the registry).
+3. Upload a component that utilizes the provider to the local OCI registry (`wash build` from the component source folder to compile it, sign it, and then use `wash push` to upload it to the registry).
 Then, use `wash start` to start the actor from the local registry.

 4. Link the component in your Wadm manifest.